MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_10.md

 ## 3. Install Base Container Images

+Windows containers are deployed from templates or images.
 Before a container can be deployed, a container base OS image needs to be downloaded.
-The following commands will download the Windows Server Core base OS image.
-This process can take some time, so teak a break and pick back up once the download has completed.
+The following commands will download the Nano Server base image.

 Set the PowerShell execution policy.